KjellbergWille/chat_legora/README.md

-# ChatLegora – Real-time Group Chat
+# ChatLegora – Multi-Device Real-time Group Chat

-A modern, type-safe group messaging application with real-time updates, built using tRPC, React, and PostgreSQL.
+A modern, type-safe group messaging application with real-time updates and **multi-device network access**.
+Built using tRPC, React, and PostgreSQL.
+Connect from any device on your local network - phones, tablets, laptops, and more!

 ## Architecture